 - Description of the method to be used for sampling, stating also the precise part of the object from which the sample is to be taken.

-- Number, measurements and respective amount to be sampled, as well as the form of the sample.
+Number, measurements and respective amount to be sampled, as well as the form of the sample.
 If the request is for a large number of samples (over 10), the reason why such a large number is needed must be given.
 For palaiobotanical material, organic remains, rust and other cases of formless material, in addition to the requested amount, the total available amount must be stated as well in order to assure that the material is not all used up, thus precluding future analyses.
 Necessary specifically for the handling of the material and for the analyses is a detailed description of the method(s) of analysis to be used for the sample or the object, and a statement on the expected partial or toal destruction expected.

 This is a translation of Greek law enacted in 2002 concerning the responsibilities of a director of record of field projects for the protection, conservation and presentation of archaeological sites.
 Link to pdf here.

 D. Terms and conditions for archaeological research in Greece from organizations that do not belong to the Greek Archaeological Service.
 Prot. # YPPO/GDA/ARCH/A3/Φ30/70868/2539